NoMrBody/OperationJavaSprint/README.md

 # OperationJavaSprint 🚀
-FoP project as a second midterm.
+FoP project as a second midterm ☕

 - **Status**: 🚧 Work In Progress 🚧